Home » Blog » Microsoft 365 Provisioning

 • PnP PowerShell or PnP Core SDK Installation: Depending on your preference or the task at hand, you’ll need to install PnP PowerShell modules or the PnP Core SDK.
 PnP PowerShell is suitable for script-based automation and interactive use, whereas the PnP Core SDK is used within .NET projects.

-• Appropriate Permissions: If you are using the PnP Core SDK, similar to Graph API, you might need to register an application in Azure AD and configure permissions for accessing different resources within Microsoft 365.
+• Appropriate Permissions: If you are using the PnP Core SDK, similar to Graph API, you might need to register an application in Entra ID and configure permissions for accessing different resources within Microsoft 365.

-Both tools require a deep understanding of M365 and Azure AD, as well as familiarity with the specific Microsoft services you plan to manage or customize.
+Both tools require a deep understanding of M365 and security / identity concepts in Entra ID, as well as familiarity with the specific Microsoft services you plan to manage or customize.

 Get control over your guests with External User Manager

-Limitations of Provisioning with Graph API for SharePoint
+What are the Limitations of Provisioning with Graph API for SharePoint?

 Microsoft Graph API stands as a powerful gateway to interact with data across the Microsoft 365 platform.
 However, within the context of SharePoint, Graph API is not without its limitations, especially when dealing with complex SharePoint-centric operations.
 Let’s take a look at specific scenarios where Graph API’s limitations within SharePoint are apparent.